fw4spl-org/fw4spl-doc/Tutorials/src/Tuto08GenericScene.rst

                 <!--
                     Generic scene:
-                    This scene display a 3D image and a textured mesh.
+                    This scene displays a 3D image and a textured mesh.
                 -->
                 <!-- *************************** Begin generic scene *************************** -->